hamdaankhalid/TraceNet/HolePunching/scratch.md

 Any time a peer sees their own counter has been incremented by the other peer let's say peerA ctr is incremented by peerB.
 This means that peerB recvd

+The problem is that if A or B resets then the other one's A and B view does not change..